Home / EU Charter of Fundamental Rights - AI Search

 The Charter of Fundamental Rights of the European Union enshrines in EU law the political, social and economic rights of EU citizens and residents.

 The Charter was developed within the framework of the European Convention and solemnly proclaimed on 7 December 2000 by the European Parliament, the Council of Ministers, and the European Commission.
-However, its legal status at that time was uncertain, and it did not acquire full legal force until the entry into force of the Treaty of Lisbon on 1 December 2009.
+Acquired full legal force with the entry into force of the Treaty of Lisbon on 1 December 2009.

 The Charter forms part of the area of freedom, security and justice (AFSJ) policy domain of the EU.
 It applies to all the bodies of the European Union and Euratom which must act and legislate in accordance with its provisions, as the Court of Justice of the European Union (CURIA) will invalidate any EU legislation or ruling assessed as non-compliant with the Charter.